WorldWideTelescope/wwt-user-website/content/use/everyone/index.md

 {% card(html=1) %}
-In <b>explore mode</b>, navigate the sky like you would in your favorite maps app — but choose which wavelength of light to vew, and pull up imagery taken by the world’s best telescopes.
+In <b>explore mode</b>, navigate the sky like you would in your favorite maps app — but also choose which wavelength of light to view, or pull up imagery taken by the world’s best telescopes.
 {% end %}

 {% card(html=1) %}